Using the Template Editor

 Reusing a template

-If you have already configured a template for a component of the same type in the same dashboard or low-code app you are working on, you can reuse a template.
-Only available for the grid and timeline components.
+If you have already configured at least one other template for a component in the same dashboard or low-code app you are working on, you can reuse it for a second component that supports templates.

-1. Select the component and go the Layout tab on the right.
+Select the component and go the Layout pane on the right.